Mark Burdis: Television

 For several years, Burdis has worked as an announcer for boxing matches.

 Theatre

 He has also played roles in West End theatre productions such as A Slice of Saturday Night and The Good Woman of Sichuan.

 Film

-Burdis had a leading role in Final Cut, starring Jude Law, Ray Winstone, and Sadie Frost; and starred in Love, Honour and Obey.
+Burdis had a leading role in Final Cut, starring Jude Law, Ray Winstone and Sadie Frost; and starred in Love, Honour and Obey.

 His appearances on film include playing the character of "Mark" in the 1990 release of The Krays.

 Personal life

-He is the younger brother of Ray Burdis.
+He is the younger brother of director Ray Burdis.